TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 ```

 Any required properties of the **DistributedSystem** can be configured via the **DSConfig** instance passed.
-The **DistributedSystemInitializer** implementation needs to be packaged in a jar which is loaded by SnappyData using ServiceLoader API of java.
+The **DistributedSystemInitializer** implementation needs to be packaged in a jar which is loaded by TIBCO ComputeDB using ServiceLoader API of java.
 The jar should include the following file along with the path as described:

 **META-INF/services/io.snappydata.spark.gemfire.connector.dsinit.DistributedSystemInitializer**